Career, Salary and Education Information

 |Brickmasons and blockmasons||66,200|

 |Terrazzo workers and finishers||2,700|

 The largest employers of masonry workers are as follows:

 |Construction of buildings||11%|

 |Heavy and civil engineering construction||7%|

-As with many other construction occupations, the work is fast-paced and strenuous.
+As with many other construction occupations, masonry work is strenuous.
 Masons often lift heavy materials and stand, kneel, and bend for long periods.
-The work, either indoors or outdoors, may be in areas that are muddy, dusty, or dirty.
-Inclement weather can affect masonry work, but some masonry work, such as setting up floors, may not be affected.
+The work may be either indoors or outdoors in areas that are dusty, dirty, or muddy.
+Inclement weather may affect outdoor masonry work.

 Brickmasons and blockmasons risk injury on the job.
 Cuts are common, as are injuries occurring from falls and being struck by objects.
 To avoid injury, workers wear protective gear such as hardhats, safety glasses, high-visibility vests, and harnesses and other apparel to prevent falls.

 Masonry Worker Work Schedules